MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/configuring-rds-on-windows-2000.md

 3. Using the RegEdit utility, navigate to "HKEY\_LOCAL\_MACHINE\\SOFTWARE\\Microsoft\\DataFactory\\HandlerInfo" and make sure **HandlerRequired** is set to 0 and **DefaultHandler** is "" (Null string).

     > [!NOTE]
-    > <P>If you make any changes to this section of the registry, you must stop and restart the World Wide Web Publishing Service by entering the following commands at a command prompt: "NET STOP W3SVC" and "NET START W3SVC".</P>
+    > If you make any changes to this section of the registry, you must stop and restart the World Wide Web Publishing Service by entering the following commands at a command prompt: "NET STOP W3SVC" and "NET START W3SVC".

 4. Using the RegEdit utility, navigate in the registry to "HKEY\_LOCAL\_MACHINE\\SYSTEM\\CurrentControlSet\\Services\\W3SVC\\Parameters\\ADCLaunch" and verify that there is a key called **RDSServer.Datafactory**.
 If not, create it.